Demi Rose Goes Fully Topless In Petal-Filled Bathtub, Instagram Has No Words

 Demi Rose has delivered another sizzling Instagram update.
-The British beauty is fast rising on the platform on account of her fierce curves and natural beauty, with followers of Demi’s account now sitting at 9.4 million.
-The 24-year-old generally comes with figure-flaunting bikinis as her trademark, although the odd update will see the model ditch the swimwear.
+The British beauty is fast-rising on the platform on account of her fierce curves and natural beauty, with followers of Demi’s account now sitting at 9.4 million.
+The 24-year-old generally goes with figure-flaunting bikinis as her trademark, although the occasional update will see the model ditch the swimwear.
 It looks like today has offered just that.

 Earlier today, Demi updated her account.
 A geo-tag placed her in a luxurious Balinese property, with the photos appearing to show Demi’s penchant for lush and high-end settings.
 The update wasn’t pretentious, though.
 Demi had been photographed relaxing in a sensual bathtub setting, with orange and pink flower petals filling the tub.

 Demi looked nothing short of stunning.
-Her golden-tan skin was contrasting the tub’s whites and the floral hues, although fans likely noticed the topless situation immediately.
-Demi was showcasing her ample assets in a tasteful manner, with carefully-positioned elbows or arms protecting her modesty.
+Her golden-tan skin was contrasting with the tub’s whites and the floral hues, although fans likely noticed the topless situation immediately.
+Demi was showcasing her ample assets in a tasteful manner, with carefully positioned elbows or arms protecting her modesty.
 The result appeared to be a reminder of this model’s super-sexy cleavage, alongside a display of how Demi likes to relax.
-The model was photographed looking peaceful as she bathed, with her downwards-looking eyes almost appearing closed in one image.
+The model was photographed looking peaceful as she bathed, with her downcast eyes almost appearing closed in one image.
 Demi did, however, offer direct eye contact in others.

 It looks like Instagram has been blown away.
 Fan comments pouring in showered the model with praise, although it did appear that some of Demi’s followers were a little lost for words.